JaakkoLipp/Task-Management-System/README.md

 # Task-Management-System

-- Current demo has been cut down in features due to time limitations.
+- As system complexity was not evaluated on for the project: current demo has been cut down in features due to time limitations.
 However it stil should present all the needed properties for a distributed system.

 - Concept: A web application where users can create tasks, assign them to team members, and track progress.
 Tasks can be updated in real-time by any team member
 - Technologies: Node.js with Express for the backend, REACT Front-end, REST API for communication, and MongoDB (MERN-stack).